Humanin

 More in Longevity

-Tetrapeptide derived from epithalamin.
-Studied for telomerase activation and circadian / pineal support.
-Limited human data.
+Studied as an anti-aging and sleep-cycle peptide.
+A tetrapeptide derived from epithalamin, looked at for telomerase activation and circadian / pineal support, with limited human data.

 FOXO4 dominant-negative interfering peptide.
 Selectively triggers apoptosis in senescent cells by disrupting FOXO4-p53 interaction.
 Animal-model senolytic with strong age-reversal data in mice.